Chronic Constipation

 For the dog lovers out there, I believe they offer a fantastic analogy for what a regular poop experience should resemble, metaphorically speaking, of course.

-Find a good spot, do a little twirl.
+2. Find a good spot, and do a little twirl.

 A normal healthy human poo should be:

-The normal frequency of opening the bowels is anywhere from three times per day to once every three days.
+• The expected frequency of opening the bowels is three times daily to once every three days.

 Who experiences constipation?

 According to a 2019 study of Australian adults, 24.0% experience chronic constipation, and 39.6% experience sub-chronic constipation.
-While everyone with a large bowel can experience constipation, it is more common in women (geez thanks female sex hormones!), older individuals, and people with lower income.
+While everyone with a large bowel can experience constipation, it is more common in women (geez, thanks to female sex hormones!), older individuals, and people with lower incomes.

 Diagnosis of constipation

-It can be normal to experience occasional constipation due to changes in routine, travel, or diet.
-This can happen, for instance, when you’re travelling, and encountered bathroom anxiety due to unfamiliar surroundings.
-Insufficient water intake and consuming different foods during your journey can contribute to this.
+Occasional constipation can be expected due to changes in routine, travel, or diet.
+For instance, when travelling and encountering bathroom anxiety due to unfamiliar surroundings, insufficient water intake, and consuming different foods during your journey can contribute to this.
 Upon reaching your destination, as you settle in and establish a more familiar routine, bowel movements often return to normal.
 This type of transient constipation typically doesn’t require a visit to your doctor.

-It’s good to see your GP for support to resolve your constipation and to rule out any potential more sinister causes if constipation:
+It’s good to see your GP for support to resolve your constipation and to rule out any potential more sinister causes of constipation:

-Persists for an extended period of time or occurs suddenly.
+• It persists for an extended period or occurs suddenly.

-Is accompanied with weight loss without trying, even if you think it’s a good thing.
+• It is accompanied by weight loss without trying, even if you think the loss of weight is good.

 Constipation Diagnostic criteria